Our other visitor guides

 Leura is an enchanting village located in the Blue Mountains region of New South Wales, Australia.
 With its Edwardian storefronts and 19th century cottages, Leura sits framed upon a background of stunning natural wonders: sandstone escarpment, dense eucalypt forests and rugged terrain.

-If you love autumn colours, Everglades House & Garden are perfect for a visit now.
-Set along the heritage wilderness,gardens are gorgeous -- perfect for a late morning walk.
+If you love autumn colours, Everglades House & Garden is perfect for a visit now.
+Set along the heritage wilderness,the gardens are in gorgeous reds and yellows -- perfect for a late morning walk and a cuppa at the Tea Room.

-Megalong Books was a popular place in town today (183 The Mall) We asked Jodi for a new recommendation -- the staff are avid readers, and hers was Kate Grenville' One Life: My Mother's Story.
+Megalong Books' staffer, Jodi gave us a new recommendation -- the staff are avid readers -- Kate Grenville' One Life: My Mother's Story.
 From the review, it sounds that Ms. Grenville has given readers another strong read: One Life: My Mother's Story

 Leura Antiques on Megalong Street (the address is Shop 5, The Strand Arcade), has so much new stock -- fantastic and fun clocks --all battery powered--and just charming.
 Peek in the windows on Megalong and you find Sybella sterling silver jewellery, beautiful pearl and onyx.
 This shop is the exclusive purveyor for Sybella, a Sydney artist.